top of page

 EVENTS

-- Thursday February 26th, 2026 @ 7:30pm: ‘A Lonely Began: The Poem Alone and the Poem in Company’, first Ireland Professor of Poetry Public Lecture.
-Trinity College Dublin.
+- March 20th, 2026 @ 7:00pm: ‘A Lonely Began: The Poem Alone and the Poem in Company’, second Ireland Professor of Poetry Public Lecture.
+Queen's University Belfast.
 Register for tickets via eventbrite here.

 BOOKS